mirrow1/mirrow1.github.io/_posts/2021-12-03-BountyHunter.md

 ![image](https://user-images.githubusercontent.com/44827973/144491846-5d8aa284-8e38-408b-aece-0e4dbafe0e6a.png)

-The XXE attack is successful, and I am able to read the contents of /etc/passwd.
+The XXE attack is successful, and I'm able to read the contents of /etc/passwd.
 I find one user account, "development".

 With the information gathered so far, there aren't many other interesting files I can read at this point.
-Good options may be development's id_rsa for ssh, or /etc/shadow for passwords.
-I'm unable to read development's id_rsa file because the web server is likely running as www-data which won't have permission, and I'm unable to read /etc/shadow which by default has even stricter permissions.
+Good options may be development's id_rsa for ssh access, or /etc/shadow for passwords.
+These options aren't likely to work due to default configurations.
+True enough, I'm unable to read development's id_rsa file because the web server is likely running as www-data which won't have permission, and I'm unable to read /etc/shadow which by default has even stricter permissions.

 <h3>Directory Busting</h3>